Skip to main contentArrow Right

 OAuth 2.0 has been extended and adapted through community-driven best practices, optional security add-ons, and third-party library conventions.
 While flexible, this patchwork approach often led to inconsistent implementations and avoidable vulnerabilities.

-OAuth 2.1 was introduced to bring clarity and cohesion to the ecosystem.
+OAuth 2.1 was introduced to improve security and simplicity across the ecosystem.

 Rather than reinventing the protocol, OAuth 2.1 streamlines it, retaining only the most secure, widely adopted practices while removing outdated and risky features like the implicit and password grant types.
 It formalizes what secure OAuth should look like in 2025 and beyond.